mofosyne/kv_parse.c/README.md

 XDG_SESSION_TYPE      : x11
 ```

-And if you want escaped quote strings like in c then you can use `KV_PARSE_QUOTED_STRINGS` compile flag.
+We also support escaped quote strings like in c

 ```c
 XDG_SESSION_DESKTOP="cinnamon"